kentotak/rsdp/paper/paper.md

 ---
-title: 'RSDP: A MATLAB application for the evaluation of residual stress as a function of depth.'
+title: 'rsdp: A MATLAB application for the evaluation of residual stress as a function of depth.'
 tags:
 - Matlab
 - materials science